farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 The Loot Asset is an additional mechanic that gives you the chance to find good loot that will have a mechanical impact on the game when you scavenge a place.

-After a conflict between multiple parties is resolved, or when the general tension in a scene is reduced, you can do a `Fortune Roll` with `Notice` to find good loot or to scavenge the place.
+After a conflict between multiple parties is resolved, or when the general tension in a scene is reduced, you can do a `fortune roll` with `Notice` to find good loot or to scavenge the place.

-- On a `6`, you create `1 Asset`.
+- On a `6`, you create `1 asset`.
-- On a `66`, you create `2 Assets`.
+- On a `66`, you create `2 assets`.

 Take note of this asset on your character sheet, and use it when the time is right to get a `+1d6` or `increased effect` on an action roll.

-If more than one player is scavenging, you can do a group roll using the `Take the Lead` mechanic.
+If more than one player is scavenging, you can do a group roll using the `take the lead` mechanic.

 > **Loot Roll**
 >
 > - Roll **Notice**.
 >   - On a 1-5: nothing happens.
->   - On a 6: you create one Asset
+>   - On a 6: you create one asset
 >   - On a critical (66): you create two assets.
 > - If an asset was created, take note of it on someone's character sheet.